zinzem/circular-progressbar/README.md

 **Simple and lightweight library to create circular progress bars.**

 ## Install
-This library is hosted on Jitpack.
+This library is hosted on [JitPack](https://jitpack.io/).
 Make sure to add it to the repositories.
 ```
 allprojects {
   repositories {